PeteCookson/Poddly/README.md

 - Functionality for users to edit profile
 - Contact Page
 - 404 Page
-- Admin Priveleges (to manage Genres and Tracks)
+- Admin Priveleges (to manage Categories and Channels)

 Features for future releases: